owaddell/swish/README.md

 `csv964.dll` or the `csv*.dll` for the version you are using, and Microsoft's C Runtime Library `vcruntime140.dll`.

+You can define most applications entirely in Scheme, using the Swish libraries.
-Developers writing stand-alone applications should clone the Swish repository and run `configure`.
-Swish's source repository provides `swish.h` to define callable exports for `osi.dll`. `Mf-config` can be used in makefiles to define variables for system-specific paths.
+If you need to integrate C code that relies on Swish exports, clone the Swish repository and run `configure`.
+This generates a `src/swish/Mf-config` that your makefile can `include` to define variables for system-specific paths.
+Swish's source repository provides `swish.h` to define callable exports for `osi.dll`.